Government has ‘no plan’ for ‘preventable’ drought, farmers and campaigners warn

 “We haven’t really seen any progress.
 And because our rivers are in such poor condition already, it makes it doubly worrying that there isn’t a plan, there isn’t a climate change adaptation plan for the natural environment, including our freshwater habitats.”

-Drought can see water levels in water bodies drop, or even dry up completely, destroying ecosystems that live off the water, said Ms Brown.
+Drought can see water levels in water bodies fall, or even dry up completely, destroying ecosystems that live off the water, said Ms Brown.
 It can also concentrate the already high levels of pollution in rivers, and higher temperatures can reduce oxygen levels, causing algal blooms.

-While the Environment Agency does move fish from rivers where water levels have dropped too low, Ms Brown said there was not a lot of action taking place to protect wildlife in drought conditions.
+Although the Environment Agency does move fish from rivers where water levels have dropped too low, Ms Brown said there was not a lot of action taking place to protect wildlife in drought conditions.

-Ms Brown said she wanted to see the government introduce a proper plan to help nature adapt as the climate changes, put out better information on what the public can do to help wildlife in hot, dry weather, and greater efforts to tackle pollution in the country’s rivers.
+Ms Brown said she wanted to see the government introduce a proper plan to help nature adapt as the climate changes, put out better information on what the public can do to help wildlife in hot, dry weather and make greater efforts to tackle pollution in the country’s rivers.

 Every river in England is currently polluted, according to government figures.

 A Defra spokesperson told The Independent: “The government is taking robust action to prepare for the challenges of dry weather.
-This includes developing an ambitious third National Adaptation Programme which is our plan to make the UK a more climate resilient country.
+This includes developing an ambitious third National Adaptation Programme, which is our plan to make the UK a more climate-resilient country.

-“We are already taking action to build resilience now and into the future, with water companies investing £469 million to investigate strategic water resources options, like new reservoirs, water recycling and water transfers schemes, to improve resilience of England’s water supplies.
+“We are already taking action to build resilience now and into the future, with water companies investing £469m to investigate strategic water resource options, such as new reservoirs, water recycling and water transfer schemes, to improve the resilience of England’s water supplies.

 “All water companies have confirmed there are no threats to current essential supplies.
 The government is continuing to work closely with water companies and the Environment Agency to take the steps needed to protect public supplies, the environment and critical sectors that depend on water, including farmers.”